 Concrete Implementations contain platform-specific code.

-Extended Abstractions may be created to provide several variants of the control logic.
-These classes, same as their parent, should work with implementation objects using their common interface.
+Refined Abstractions may be created to provide several variants of the control logic.
+These classes, just as their parent, should use the Implementation interface to work with different implementations.

-Client should mostly work with Abstraction objects.
-Clients usually pass a Concrete Implementation object to the Abstraction object once, during its construction.
+Client works only with the Abstraction classes with the one exception.
+It's Client's job to pass a Concrete Implementation object to the Abstraction during its construction.
 However, implementation can also be changed dynamically if needed.

 // All remote classes contain reference to the device they controls.
 Remote's // methods delegate most of the work to the device methods. class Remote is field device: Device constructor BasicRemote(device: Device) is this.device = device method togglePower() is if device.isEnabled() then device.disable() else device.enable() method volumeDown() is device.setVolume(device.getVolume() - 10) method volumeUp() is device.setVolume(device.getVolume() + 10) method channelDown() is device.setChannel(device.getChannel() - 1) method channelUp() is device.setChannel(device.getChannel() + 1) // You can extend remote hierarchy independently from device classes. class AdvancedRemote extends BasicRemote is method mute() is device.setVolume(0) // All devices have the common interface.
 This makes them compatible with // all remotes. interface Device is method isEnabled() method enable() method disable() method getVolume() method setVolume(percent) method getChannel() method setChannel(channel) // But each concrete device may have its own implementation. class Tv implements Device is // ... class Radio implements Device is // ... // Somewhere in client code. tv = new Tv(); remote = new Remote(tv) remote.pover() radio = new Radio(); remote = new AdvancedRemote(radio)